Tallow and ghee can be used in cooking and grilling as an oil or fat substitute.

 The butterfat is then strained off the top, leaving the milk solids behind.

-The fat can cool down to room temperature and return to a solid form.
+The saturated fat can cool down to room temperature and return to a solid form.

 It does not get as hard as the original butter and is easy to scrape out of the jar to use.

-Ghee may be a preferred product for you to use for dietary preferences since it is considered a dairy product rather than a meat product like tallow.
+Your own ghee may be better for dietary preferences since it is considered a dairy product rather than a meat product like tallow.

 What Flavor Does Ghee Add To Food?